acfr/cam_lidar_calibration/README.md

 Other changes
 - Visualise Results script takes care of angle wrapping to stop sudden angle sign fluctuations at +/-2Pi
-- Pre-commit is set up
+- Pre-commit was set up
 - Enforce Clang to format all the files appropriately, was hard to read and needed consistency very badly.

 # 1. Getting started